mariosv/twitter-followers/README.rst

 Overview
 ========

-twitter-followers is an utility that generates the graph of the followers of a twitter user.
+twitter-network is an utility that generates the graph of the followers of a twitter user.

 The twitter request rate limiting policy is respected.